ChrisWhealy/clock_time_get/README.md

     found 0 vulnerabilities
     ```

-1. Run the WASM module, and you should see output similar to the following:
+1. Run the NodeJS file `server.js` that then executes this WASM module.
+You should see output similar to the following:

     ```bash
     $ node server.js